zarigata/JunkRat/README.md

 - **Export**:
   - Click **Export Markdown** to save the plan as a documentation file.
   - Click **Export JSON** to save structured data.
+- **Run & Analyze**:
+  - Click **Run & Analyze** to execute your test suite.
+  - View AI analysis of results and suggestions.
+  - Auto-verify phases if tests pass.

 ### Conversation Management
 - **History**: Click the history icon (clock) to switch between planning sessions.